PIC-IRIS/PH5/README.md

 only cover installation of PH5 dependencies using Anaconda.
 This is because PH5 (and many python tools) require packages (aka modules) that have C dependencies.

 ## Anaconda is not a requirement
 Anaconda is not an absolute requirement to get PH5 to work.
 As long as you can get the necessary python dependencies installed, PH5 will work.
-If you want to install Anaconda, follow the Windows, Macs, and Linux instructions below.
+If you want to install Anaconda (highly recommended), follow the Mac or Linux instructions below.

-### Macs
+### Mac
 After downloading the installer, double click the .pkg file and follow the instructions on the screen.
 Use all of the defaults for installation.

 ### Linux